 The old roof consisted of a marine plywood sheet structure.
 It was flat but had a slight pitch to it.
 To protect it from the weather, layers of green mineral shed felt had been applied.
 The felt was secured to the plywood via bitumen and clout nails.
 Unfortunately this roof had reached its end of life, and was therefore starting to leak water inside.

 Over the years the garage was used as an office.
-But eventually turned into a storage area only due to issues with damp, coldness and the impractical garage door.
+But eventually turned into a storage area due to issues with damp, coldness and the impractical garage door.
+The customer wanted a practical use for this garage as it offered lots of space.

 Our Ideas: Building a Garden Bar

-The customer asked if we could turn their garage into a bar.
-Of course we said yes and offered some great design ideas.
-The main ideas we suggester were:
+The customer asked if we could turn their garage into a garden bar.
+Of course we said yes, and offered some great design ideas.
+The main ideas we suggested were:

 Construct a new (more durable) roof